Technologicat/unpythonic/README.md

 f2(2)  # --> 84
 ```

 Actually a tuple in disguise.
 If worried about memory consumption, use `lazy_begin` and `lazy_begin0` instead, which indeed use loops.
 The price is the need for a lambda wrapper for each expression to delay evaluation, see [`tour.py`](tour.py) for details.
-Note that the `begin` constructs are only useful for sequencing side effects into a particular order.

-There is also `do`, a cousin of `begin` for performing a sequence of operations starting from an initial value and then returning the final value:
+Because there is no way to pass results between steps or to declare names for them, the `begin` constructs are only useful for making side effects occur in a given order.
+We also provide `do`, a cousin of `begin` for performing a sequence of operations starting from an initial value and then returning the final value:

 ```python
 double = lambda x: 2 * x